-The combined University and Foundation endowment assets have decreased to approximately \$739.6 million at June 30, 2015, from approximately \$743.7 million at June 30, 2014.
-The University raised approximately \$129.5 million in cash, pledges, gifts-in-kind and private research grants in fiscal year 2015.
-The number of endowed chairs has grown from four in 1995 to approximately 86 in 2015, enhancing the University's academic reputation.
+The combined University and Foundation endowment assets have decreased to approximately \$707.2 million at June 30, 2016 from approximately \$739.6 million at June 30, 2015.
+The University raised approximately \$117.1 million in cash, pledges, gifts-in-kind and private research grants in fiscal year 2016.
+The number of endowed chairs has grown from four in 1995 to approximately 93 in 2016, enhancing the University's academic reputation.

-The total investment return for fiscal year 2015, including realized and unrealized activity was a net loss of approximately \$5.5 million.
+The total investment return for fiscal year 2016, including realized and unrealized activity was a net loss of approximately \$27.9 million.
 The endowment funds for all five of the University's campuses are commingled into a pooled investment fund and are tracked by the Foundation using unit value accounting.
 The Foundation employs a market value unit method of accounting, whereby participating endowment funds enter and withdraw from the pooled investment fund based on monthly unit values.
 Changes in market value and monthly income are allocated proportionately to each endowment fund participant.
-The actual spending rate for Foundation endowment funds was 4% for fiscal year 2015, which represents approximately 1% of the University's total operating and non-operating revenues.
+The effective spending rate for Foundation endowment funds was 3.4% for fiscal year 2016, which represents approximately 1.0% of the University's total operating and non-operating revenues.

-The following details the University and Foundation endowment assets at June 30 (in thousands):
+The following details the University and Foundation endowment assets at June 30:

-University and Foundation Endowment Assets
+University and Foundation Endowment Assets (\$ thousands)